nasa-nccs-hpda/ethiopia-lcluc-tensorflow/projects/land_cover/docs/README.md

                       --bands CB B G Y R RE NIR1 NIR2 --test-size 0.20 --seed 22 --n-trees 20 --max-features log2 \
                       --output-model /Users/jacaraba/Desktop/development/ilab/ethiopia-lcluc/adapt-data/random_forest/rf-ethiopia-8band.pkl
 ```

+## Messages to Digest

+    Hi Jordan.
+I have placed a new training data at "/att/gpfsfs/briskfs01/ppl/walemu/NASA_NPP/CRPld_Map_Pred_and_Forec/Training_data/Gonji Kolela/Shapefile",
+    with file names "Gonji_Kolela_All_2_SymDiff_SortLat_01_05_prjc_noNA_5class.tif" and "Gonji_south_training_boundary.shp".
+The later is just a boundary, if you need it for something.

+    I am also preparing another similar training data on the northeast of this one.
+I placed the shapefile here with file name "Gonji_north_training_boundary.shp".
+I will do it and let you know when it is ready.

+    I am preparing another training data on the north of this current one, because, the WV MS images for 2014-2018 didn't cover the whole training data that I placed on Adapt today.
+The second half of the training data is totally covered by WV images from these years.
+It will nice if we talk early next week (or even tomorrow if you are available) about these datasets.
+Let me know.
+Thanks

+    I just make it codded class and placed it at "/att/gpfsfs/briskfs01/ppl/walemu/NASA_NPP/CRPld_Map_Pred_and_Forec/Training_data/Gonji Kolela/Shapefile/for_jordan/".
+Thanks

+    Hi Jordan.
+I just place the second chunk of training data at "/att/gpfsfs/briskfs01/ppl/walemu/NASA_NPP/CRPld_Map_Pred_and_Forec/Training_data/Gonji Kolela/Shapefile/for_jordan/".
+This second set of traing data have good WV image coverage.

+I also moved the previous one in this same directory.
+Let me know, if you have any question.